Jason2Brownlee/QuakeBooks/README.md

 The goal of this project is to identify all books on or that cover Quake.

-Book must have at least one chapter on or about Quake, Quake II, or Quake III Arena.
+Book must have at least one chapter on or about Quake, Quake II, Quake III Arena, or one of the related mission packs or subsequent Quake games in the series.

-It is inspired by the [doom list of books](https://doomwiki.org/wiki/List_of_books), but for Quake.
+This book list is inspired by the [doom list of books](https://doomwiki.org/wiki/List_of_books), but for Quake.

 Some books are linked to Google Books and some to Amazon.
 As an Amazon Associate I earn from qualifying purchases.

-### Why?

-Because I love Quake and I love books.

 ### Where To Get The Books?

 Most of the books are out of print.
 Also note that many of the books come with a CD.

-Secondhand print copies of books can be found on sites like Amazon and eBay.
+Secondhand copies of print books can be found on sites like Amazon and eBay.

 Digital and scanned copies of most books can be found elsewhere online, such as the [Internet Archive](https://archive.org/), [Retromags](https://www.retromags.com/), and [Anna's Archive](https://annas-archive.org/).

 ### Help

 Am I missing a book on Quake?
 Do you know about a book that has a chapter on Quake?

 Let me know: Jason.Brownlee05@gmail.com